Pritam738/news-api/README.md

 # News API Documentation
-This documentation provides information on how to use the News API to fetch articles, top head lines, search by keywords.
+This documentation provides information on how to use the News API to fetch articles, top headlines, search by keywords and title.

 ## Run code